nbertol/nbertol/README.md

 🎓 Graduated in Computer Engineering

-💻 I'm a Security Analyst
+💻 I'm a Cybersecurity Specialist passionate about Math and Physics

 📚 Focused in Networks and Cybersecurity